drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ### Results

 The table below shows the performance results of the various models tested.
-Models run with the features 'Height' and 'Weight' eliminated are noted as _EWH.
+Models run with the features 'Height' and 'Weight' eliminated are noted as '_EWH'.
+While models fun on 'Selected Features' were run strictly on the top 8 features indicated above: Age, Frequency of Vegetables (Freq_Veg), Gender, Water Intake, Physical Activity, Tech Use,Number of Meals (Num_Meals), Family History (Yes).

 ![Model Comparison Table](reports/image1.png)